MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-android-how-to-use-client-library.md

 integration into the mobile device and is only recommended for proof of concept scenarios.

 The client flow allows for deeper integration with device-specific capabilities such as single sign-on as it relies on SDKs provided by the identity provider.
-For example, if you integrate the Facebook SDK into your mobile application, the mobile client will swap into the Facebook app and confirm your sign-on before swapping back to your mobile app.
+For example, you can integrate the Facebook SDK into your mobile application.
+The mobile client will swap into the Facebook app and confirm your sign-on before swapping back to your mobile app.

 Four steps are required to enable authentication in your app: